AdityaSingh2005/Weather_App_Using_React/README.md

-# Weather App Using React
+# Weather App Using React 🌥️

 This project is a Weather App was created to learn and implement concepts related to ReactJs and APIs.
 ReactJs is a simple language that allows for creating dynamic frontend part.

 ## Introduction

-The Band Name Generator is a web application that randomly generates unique band names by combining various words and phrases.
-This project was created as a practical exercise to grasp the fundamentals of EJS, such as rendering dynamic content and understanding control flow within templates.
+The Weather App is a web application that shows the weather condition of places.
+This project was created as a practical exercise to grasp the fundamentals of ReactJs, and working with APIs.

 ## Features